yadavrajsky/User-registration-using-Angular-and-Node/ReadMe.md

 Access the web at `http://localhost:4200`.

-For registration, go to: `http://localhost:4200/register`.
+For registration, go to: [📝 Register](http://localhost:4200/register).
-To view the users, go to: `http://localhost:4200/fetch`.
+To view the users, go to: [👀 View Users](http://localhost:4200/fetch).